kaelthasinfi/Motion-detection/README.md

-:) This project is about Motion-detection technology for dahua-tech software competition.
+:) This project is about Motion-detection technology without any commercial or competition object.

 Three steps for compiling and run:
 1. cmake .